rclone/rclone/docs/content/jottacloud.md

    / Tele2 Cloud authentication.
  4 | Use this if you are using Tele2 Cloud.
    \ (tele2)
+   / Onlime Cloud authentication.
+ 5 | Use this if you are using Onlime Cloud.
+   \ (onlime)
 config_type> 1
 Personal login token.
 Generate here: https://www.jottacloud.com/web/secure